 Adam's work involves identifying a range of important familial relationship goods, and examining the weight and significance of these goods compared to the child’s interest in autonomy and the state’s interest in educating children for citizenship, in the context of faith schooling in both ideal and non-ideal circumstances.
 He will also examine normative and empirical questions concerning admission to faith schools in the light of the fact that many parents choose them not primarily on religious grounds but because those schools are believed to be better than the alternatives.

-As a Research Assistant, Ruth's role involves supporting the work of the PI's.
+As a Postdoctoral Research Fellow, Ruth's role involves supporting the work of the PI's as well as writing and co-authoring various academic outputs on the subject of faith schooling.
 Her own research focuses on the legitimacy of faith-based admissions policies (in the UK and beyond).